My Art Philosophy

 "In art, and in the higher ranges of science, there is a feeling of harmony, which underlies all endeavor.
 There is no true greatness in art or science without that sense of harmony." ~ Albert Einstein

 To understand art as such, it is important to first understand that we all perceive art through a different lens.
-Our life paths and experiences provide us with various filters, which influence the way we perceive and interpret sometimes the un-interpretable, because we can only perceive art as a fragment of its entirety.
-Yet, in our journey through life, we seek to broaden the spectrum of our lens and to interpret more and find a deeper meaning beneath the coat of subjective reality.
+Our life paths and experiences provide us with various filters, which influence the way we perceive and interpret sometimes the un-interpretable.
+Thus we can only perceive art as a fragment of its entirety.
+Yet, in our journey through life, we seek to broaden the spectrum of our lens in order to interpret even more and to find a deeper meaning beneath the coat of subjective reality.
+If I was to give a name to my personal lens, it will be: Holistic Abstract Art.

-It creates a visual conundrum because the creation is both a form of impressionism and surrealism, resulting from a common denominator that brings all of its elements together.
-That common denominator is of course harmony.
-The harmony is hidden in the essence of a message coming from a simple photograph, coupled together in an organic relationship with other layers of elements to present one holistic message, which defines that relationship and the harmony between its individual elements.
+The result is a visual conundrum because the creation is both a form of impressionism and surrealism, resulting from a common denominator that brings all of its elements together.
+That common denominator is of course - harmony.
+The harmony is hidden in the essence of a message coming from a simple photograph or object, coupled together in an organic relationship with other layers of elements to present one holistic message, which defines that relationship and the harmony between its individual elements..